awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-security-group.md

 ### Ref<a name="aws-properties-ec2-security-group-return-values-ref"></a>

 When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the resource ID\.
-For security groups that were created without specifying a VPC \(EC2\-Classic or a default VPC\), `Ref` returns the resource name\.

 For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.